MIDI Controllers Setup and The MIDI Tab

 Basic External Hardware Control Assignment

 This is the quick, "I just want to assign a hardware control right now!," section.
-We recommend reading this whole section to best take advantage of CA-2600's swift MIDI control assignments.
+We recommend reading this whole section to best take advantage of Mercury-4's swift MIDI control assignments.
+We also recommend reading "A Tree Grows In Brooklyn" by Betty Smith, but that's not important right now.

 In this example, we’ll assign a hardware slider control to the filter cutoff frequency.

-Begin by right-clicking on the Cutoff Freq slider in the Voltage Controlled Filter section and selecting MIDI Learn.
-A transparent blue overlay appears over the slider indicating that it's in learn mode.
+Begin by right-clicking on the Freq slider in the VCF section and selecting MIDI Learn.
+A transparent purple overlay appears over the slider indicating that it's in learn mode.
 Now move the desired hardware control device.
-The blue overlay disappears and the hardware control will move the onscreen slider.
-If you get cold feet (or accidentally put the wrong control into learn mode), learn mode can be aborted by right-clicking and selecting Stop Learning or by hitting the [ESC] key.
+The purple overlay disappears and the hardware control will move the onscreen slider.
+If you get cold feet (or accidentally put the wrong control into learn mode), learn mode can be aborted by right-clicking and selecting Stop Learning.

-This is the basic procedure for assigning hardware controllers to almost any CA-2600 control.
+This is the basic procedure for assigning hardware controllers to almost any Mercury-4 control.

 When in MIDI learn mode, any previously assigned controller numbers will show in squares.
-These indicate the MIDI continuous controller number of the assigned hardware control (these are also displayed in the MIDI library tab).
+These indicate the MIDI continuous controller number of the assigned hardware control (these are also displayed in the MIDI library tab at left).

-Once a MIDI controller has been assigned, in addition to real-time control of a CA-2600 parameter, you’ll also be able to record and play back controller data from a DAW.
+Once a MIDI controller has been assigned, in addition to real-time control of a Mercury-4 parameter, you’ll also be able to record and play back controller data from a DAW.

 The MIDI Tab